The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 - **Parameterized queries** in every model (no string interpolation in SQL)
 - A **`seed.js`** that drops, creates, and populates your tables

+{% hint style="info" %}
+💡 When building your backend, start with implementing the schema and seeds, then build your models, then your endpoints, and finally layer authentication and authorization on top.
+{% endhint %}

 ### Frontend

 Your Vite + React app needs: